 RAD 101 Introduction to Radiography (2)

-department, ethics, and basic radiation protection.
+to the radiology department, ethics, and basic radiation protection.

 RAD 102 Radiology Patient Care Proc (2)